bytecodealliance/component-docs/component-model/src/language-support.md

 $ python3 -m wasmtime.bindgen add.wasm --out-dir add
 ```

-The generated package `add` has all of the requisite exports/imports into the component bound.
-The
+The generated package `add` has all of the requisite exports/imports for the component and is
-`add` package is additionally annotated with types to assist with type-checking and
-self-documentation as much as possible.
+annotated with types to assist with type-checking and self-documentation as much as possible.

 Now, create a Python program to run the component.
 Note that imports for WASI preview 2 are
 explicitly set to null.
 This is because when creating a component from a Python module,